oreilly-qc/oreilly-qc.github.io/docs/source/index.rst

 QCEngine is a quantum computer simulator accompanying the O'Reilly book `Programming Quantum Computers <https://www.amazon.com/Programming-Quantum-Computers-Essential-Algorithms/dp/1492039683>`_.
 Needing no installation, QCEngine makes use of the *circle notation* introduced in the book, to provide a compelling pedagogical tool for learning to understand and build quantum circuits.

+This documentation provides an introduction to the syntax and nuances of the QCEngine simulator and it's UI.
+Note that no discussion is provided here regarding the necessary quantum computing background.
+For this, we refer the user to `Programming Quantum Computers <https://www.amazon.com/Programming-Quantum-Computers-Essential-Algorithms/dp/1492039683>`_.

 To get started with how to navigate and use the simulator, see the :ref:`quickstart <quickstart-label>`, or to see a list of useful QCEngine commands see the :ref:`cheatsheet <cheatsheet-label>`